se-edu/se-book/designPatterns/facade/what/text.md

 **Problem**

-Access to the component should be allowed without exposing its internal details.
-For example, the `UI` component should access the functionality of the `Logic` component without knowing that it contained a `Book` class within it.
+Access to the component should be allowed without exposing its internal details. %%&nbsp;e.g.  the `UI` component should access the functionality of the `Logic` component without knowing that it contained a `Book` class within it.%%

 **Solution**

-Include a Façade class that sits between the component internals and users of the component such that all access to the component happens through the Façade class.
-The following class diagram shows the application of the Façade pattern to the `Library System` example.
-In this example, the `LibraryLogic` class acts as the Façade class.
+Include a <tooltip content="a French word that means 'front of a building'">Façade</tooltip> class that sits between the component internals and users of the component such that all access to the component happens through the Facade class.

 <tip-box>

-Example:
+:package: The following class diagram applies the Façade pattern to the `Library System` example.
+The `LibraryLogic` class is the Facade class.

 <img src="{{baseUrl}}/designPatterns/facade/what/images/textLibraryBook.png" height="120" />
 <p/>